 Is blogging for profit turning out to be way more time consuming than you expected?
 Visitors and readers don’t just magically appear when you hit publish.
 (I keep wishing for it every birthday, though.)

-Luckily for us, there are tools and resources that help make the business end of blogging bearable!
+Luckily for us, there are tools and resources that help make the business end of blogging more efficient and less stressful.

 The following are tools, courses, and resources that I used to grow my blog and many that I continue to use.
 Many of the following links are affiliate links which means I get a small commission or referral bonus if you choose to try it.
 Everything listed on this page is something that I used/use myself and happily recommend so feel free to ask me any questions.